Skip to main content

 How long can plasma be stored?

-Ready-to-use plasma is not stored in the clinic and should not be reused for the next procedure.
-Because blood platelets are quickly destroyed outside the body, plasma is produced during the procedure and injected into the skin all at once.
+Ready-to-use plasma is not stored at the clinic and should not be reused for the next procedure.
+Because blood platelets are rapidly destroyed outside the body, plasma is produced during the procedure and injected into the skin in a single injection.

 How to prepare for the day of the procedure?

-• "If the procedure takes place in the morning, you must come on an empty stomach, you can drink water
+• "If the procedure takes place in the morning, you must come on an empty stomach; you may drink water."

 • If the procedure takes place in the afternoon or evening, you can consume non-fat dairy products, lean meat, fruits and vegetables.